CYBEX-P/cybex/Markdown and openAPI/Cybex-P Analytics Module.md

 	-
 	Cowrie is a piece of open source software that can be used in any environment to emulate a UNIX system or SSH/Telnet Proxy; under the hood of the the system, it is a honeypot for gathering malicious SSH connections.
 The *Cowrie filter* itself processes the SSH login information provided by the cowrie system.

-	Event IDs of the cowrie filter include:
+	Event IDs are ran through the following filters, each filter is categorized into the a *Type* which is the source of the threat data:

 	-	`ClientKex`:
 		-	Type: SSH